Walk this historic trade route to glimpse Japan of a bygone era

 The Nakasendo Highway can be reached by train or highway bus.

-By shinkansen, head to Nagoya before transferring to trains on the JR Shinano Limited Express line.
+By shinkansen, head to Nagoya before transferring to the JR Shinano Limited Express.

 Alternatives from Tokyo include taking limited express trains such as the JR Asuza via Shiojiri Station before making further transfers along the Kiso Valley route.